The Pollinator Garden and Memorial Grove

 This area, since its inception in 2017, has been maintained by volunteers who have spent countless hours planting, weeding, watering and maintaining the plants and structures there.

-At this peaceful spot you’ll find a Bugtel (Insect Hotel) with more than a dozen shelters for nesting and overwintering pollinators, a Pollinator Garden filled with pollen- and nectar-rich plants for hungry pollinators, a stunning pallet art collage of the 25+ plant species in the Pollinator Garden, an adorable Bee Photo Op Board with holes where people can place their faces to create a fun photo, and a Memorial Grove with 4 Serviceberries and a comfy bench from which to admire the plants, pollinators and other wildlife attracted to the area.
+At this peaceful spot you’ll find a Bugtel (Insect Hotel) with more than a dozen shelters for nesting and overwintering pollinators, a Pollinator Garden filled with pollen- and nectar-rich plants for hungry pollinators, a stunning pallet art collage of the 25+ plant species in the Pollinator Garden, an adorable Bee Photo Op Board with holes where people can place their faces to create a fun photo, and a Memorial Grove with 4 Serviceberries, 2 small gardens and a comfy bench from which to admire the plants, pollinators and other wildlife attracted to the area.

 Read on to find out more!